larry-lime/airline-ticket-system/README.md

 [Live Demo](https://airline-ticket-system-production.up.railway.app/)

-## Deploy with Docker Compose
+## Deploy with Docker

 Prerequisite:

-- Ensure sure [docker-compose](https://docs.docker.com/compose/) is installed on your machine
+- Ensure sure Docker is installed on your machine
-- Make sure nothing is running on ports 3306 and 9999
+- Make sure nothing is running on ports 3306 and 8000

 Clone this repository and checkout to the `larry` branch